 - A smart strategy is key for success: For the best results, take a consistent daily dose (around 350 mg) in the evening, but always talk to your doctor first to create a safe and effective plan for your specific needs.

-What Is an Overactive Bladder (and How Is It Affecting Your Life)?
+Is an Overactive Bladder Controlling Your Life?

 If you feel like your bladder is running your life, you’re not alone.
 An overactive bladder, or OAB, is a frustratingly common issue that affects millions of American adults.
 It’s not a disease, but a name for a group of urinary symptoms that can turn your daily routine upside down.
 The most defining feature of OAB is a sudden, powerful urge to urinate that feels impossible to ignore.
 This isn't the gentle nudge that you should probably find a restroom soon; it's a demanding, immediate command from your body that sends you scrambling.